 THE KIDNEYS AND URINARY TRACT

-The kidneys, ureters, and bladder are part of your urinary tract system.
-The urinary tract system makes, transports, and stores urine in the body.
-The kidneys make urine which then travels down the ureters into the bladder where it is stored.
-Urine leaves your body through the urethra.
+The kidneys, ureters, and bladder are part of your urinary tract system which makes, transports, and stores urine in the body.
+The kidneys make urine which then travels down the ureters into the bladder where it is stored before leaving your body through the urethra.

-The kidneys main function is to regulate the body’s fluid and chemical levels.
 Most people have two kidneys.
+Their main function is to regulate the body’s fluid and chemical levels.
 Healthy kidneys remove waste from the blood through the urine.
-They control the levels of sodium, potassium, and calcium in the blood.
+They control sodium, potassium, and calcium levels in the blood.

 KIDNEY AND URETERAL STONES